-- People and Culture
+- People and Culture (Commons)

-(Commons)

 - Human Resources (Lords)

 - Human Resources (PDS)

 The helpline will ask you about your complaint and will capture the main details of it.
 This information will be passed to the ICGS team who will allocate an independent investigator to investigate the complaint.
-We encourage you to let your manager, HR service, party whips or another trusted individual (e.g. your trade union representative) know in confidence that you are involved in an ICGS complaint.
-They can discuss any actions to support you during and after an investigation (e.g. temporary changes to working practices, hours, accompaniment during to ICGS meetings during working hours).
+You can let your line manager, HR service, party whips, trade union or another trusted supporter know in confidence that you are involved in an ICGS complaint.
+They can discuss any actions to support you during and after an investigation (e.g. temporary changes to working practices, hours, accompaniment to ICGS meetings during working hours).